If it came from

 There are many factors that affect our choices of food, like cost, availability and cultural mores; but confusion should no be one of them.
 The following guide will help you make healthy, sustainable choices.

 Michael Pollan, the author of In Defence of Food and The Omnivores Dilemma, summed up the wisest diet with the epigram: Eat food, mostly plants, not too much.
-The following advice is adapted from his Time Magazine article “Six Rules for Eating Wisely”, in particular, and from his books.
+The following advice is adapted from his Time Magazine article “Six Rules for Eating Wisely”, in particular, and also from his books.

 1. Eat food, not food products

 As Pollan says: “Don’t eat anything your great-great-grandmother wouldn’t recognise as food”.
-In modern economies here are many foods that are manufactured, not grown.
-Steer away from processed food because most of it is not real food.
+In modern economies there are many foods that are manufactured, not grown.
+Steer away from processed food because most of it is not really food.
 It was science that told us margarine made from trans-fats is better for us than butter made from cow’s milk.
-Science was wrong.
+Science was so wrong.
 Consider that the healthiest foods in the supermarket – the fresh produce – are the ones that don’t make the same sort of health claims that typically festoon the packages of many highly processed foods.

 2. Spend more, eat less